jviss18/jviss18/README.md

-- 👋 Hi, I’m @jviss18
+- 👋 Hi, I’m @jviss18 Jarad Viss.
 - 👀 I’m interested in instructional systems design and program management.
-- 🌱 I’m currently learning at George Mason University in the Instructional Technology and Design Masters program.
+- 🌱 I’m currently learning at George Mason University Masters program Learning Design and Technology.
 - 💞️ I’m looking to collaborate on development projects and workshops on how to develop meta tracking in the instergrated multimedia instruciton to use later in product analysis.
 - 📫 How to reach me jarad.viss@yahoo.com.